 I chose working from home because it’s better for my mental health, it’s flexible,, I can work around my frequent headaches and appointments, etc.

 I am doing what’s best for me.
 Only I am in my head.
 I want to do something positive for myself.
-Blogging about autism, fighting against the poor treatment autistics get is a positive change for the community.
+Blogging about autism, and fighting against the poor treatment autistics get is a positive change for the community.

 I just want my mom to understand that if just telling them i need time off for appointments, telling them I need the job modified then far more disabled people will be employed